 We have processes in place, endorsed by our board of trustees, which govern our fundraising activities.
 In addition, we have comprehensive compliance and quality control frameworks that we use to monitor adherence to the General Data Protection Regulations (GDPR), the behaviour of agencies, their staff and our in-house teams and fundraisers, and the conversations they have on our behalf, with both supporters and members of the public.
-This includes thorough due diligence and audit, regular training sessions, shadowing and mystery shopping, site visits, call listening, quality control calls, and monitoring of outcomes, complaints and remedial actions.
-Our aim is to ensure that our supporters feel informed, thanked and inspired by all interaction we have with them.
+This includes thorough due diligence and audit, regular training sessions, shadowing and mystery shopping, site visits, call listening, quality control calls and monitoring of outcomes, thorough complaints investigations, and remedial actions.
+Our aim is to ensure our supporters feel informed, appreciated and inspired by all interaction we have with them.

-We are committed to ensuring that we treat the public sensitively and respectfully at all times, taking special care to protect people who may find themselves in vulnerable circumstances.
-Our fundraiser training, delivered to both professional and in-house fundraisers, contains a section designed to ensure they are aware of the signs of potential vulnerability, as well as the steps we expect them to take on the occasions they do have concerns.
-This approach is in line with the requirements of the Charities (Protection and Social Investment) Act 2016, the IOF's Treating Donors Fairly Guidance, and the Direct Marketing Association's Guidelines for Dealing with Vulnerable Consumers.
-This year we have also reviewed and updated our safeguarding policies and processes for people in vulnerable circumstances.
+We are committed to ensuring we treat the public with sensitivity and respect at all times, taking special care to protect people who may find themselves in vulnerable circumstances.
+Our fundraiser training, regularly delivered to external agencies as well as in-house fundraisers and supporter-facing teams contains a section designed to ensure they are aware of the signs of potential vulnerability, and how to respond appropriately.

+This approach is in line with the requirements of the Charities (Protection and Social Investment) Act 2016, the CIOF's Treating Donors Fairly Guidance, and the Direct Marketing Association's Guidelines for Dealing with Vulnerable Consumers.
+This year we have also reviewed and updated our Vulnerable Supporters Policy and supporting practices.